EvictionLab/eviction-lab-website/content/updates/blog/we-made-a-simple-eviction-data-request-to-all-50-states-this-is-what-we-learned/index.md

 contentcat: blog
 featured: true
 in_index: true
-title: "We made a simple eviction data request to all 50 states.
-This is what we learned"
+title: We made a simple eviction data request to all 50 states.
+This is what we learned
 date: 2024-10-11T18:49:04.271Z
 postauthorname: Camila Vallejo
 postauthortitle: The Eviction Lab
 authorpic: /about/page-content/research-team-bios/camila-vallejo/cvallejo_thumb.jpg
 description: "The federal government doesn’t track evictions and there is no national mandate for courts to collect it, so we made a request for eviction data in all 50 states.
 Spoiler: In many places, it wasn’t easy to find these numbers."
 listSummary: "The federal government doesn’t track evictions and there is no national mandate for courts to collect it, so we made a request for eviction data in all 50 states.
 Spoiler: In many places, it wasn’t easy to find these numbers."
 twImage: courtroom.jpg
 image: courtroom.jpg
 fbImage: courtroom.jpg
-scripts:
-  - charts
-  - maps
 ---
 <style>
   .svg-map__legend {